 Difference Between Random forest vs Gradient boosting

-Random forest vs gradient forest is defined as, the random forest is an ensemble learning method which is used to solve classification and regression problems, it has two steps in its first step it involves the bootstrapping technique for training and testing, and the second step involves decision trees for prediction purpose, whereas, gradient boosting is defined as the machine learning technique which is also used to solve regression and classification problems, it creates a model in a stepwise manner, it is derived by optimizing an objective function we can combine a group of a weak learning model to build a single strong learner.
+Random forest vs gradient boosting is defined as the random forest is an ensemble learning method that is used to solve classification and regression problems; it has two steps; its first step involves the bootstrapping technique for training and testing, and the second step requires decision trees for prediction purpose, whereas, Gradient boosting is defined as the machine learning technique which is also used to solve regression and classification problems, it creates a model in a stepwise manner, it is derived by optimizing an objective function we can combine a group of a weak learning model with building a single strong learner.

 Below are the top differences between Random forest vs Gradient boosting: